 Lovely breakfast- check,

-Husband in morning "grumpy before coffee" mood-check,
+Bob in the usual morning’s "grumpy before coffee" mood-check,

 Staff happy and eager to please customers-check.